cpske/ISP/review/final-feedback.md

 ## Comments on Programming Exam

-It is great that you can write a working, useful web application in only 4 hours!
+It is great that you can write a useful, working web application in only 4 hours!
 This class *raises the bar* for future SKE students.

 In grading, I looked for:
 * correctness of logic and code